bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Sjors Provoost: 00:19:44

 Well, they can if you did say but not what I didn't say.
-The other thing you can can't say is that there's only one thing that I said.
+The other thing you can't say is that there's only one thing that I said.
 So I might have said in 2015, Bitcoin is gonna go to 100, and then I would say Bitcoin is gonna go to 1,000, and I would say Bitcoin is gonna go to 10,000, and then today I released the proof that I set the right price but you have no idea how many other prices I time stamped.
 So that's important to keep in mind when people use time stamps in magic tricks.